 Is a professor of Religious Studies at Marianopolis College where she has been teaching since 1999.
 She is also a Research Fellow at the University of the Free State and a Research Member of CERIAS at UQAM.

 Sasson is the author and editor of a number of academic books, most notably a collection entitled Little Buddhas: Children and Childhood in Buddhist Texts and Traditions (Oxford University Press, 2013) and Jewels, Jewelry, and Other Shiny Things in the Buddhist Imaginary (University of Hawaii Press, 2021).
-Her most recent academic book is the forthcoming edited volume with Kristen Scheible, entitled The Buddha: A Short Biography (Oxford University Press, 2023).
+Her most recent academic book is an edited volume with Kristen Scheible, entitled The Buddha: A Storied Life (Oxford University Press, 2023).

 A few years ago, Sasson tried something new and converted her research into a novel.
 The book, Yasodhara and the Buddha (Bloomsbury, 2021) was the outcome and it has been received with international acclaim.